-Under the current climate conditions, boreal forest regions function as major carbon sinks (IPCC, 2013; Euskirchen et al., 2006; Piao et al., 2008; Ohta et al., 2008).
-Taiga regions however can show reveal considerable variations (heterogeneity) in land cover, hosting both dense and sparse forests, shrubs, grasses, open mosses, and bare ground.
+Under current climate conditions, boreal forest regions function as major carbon sinks (IPCC, 2013; Euskirchen et al., 2006; Piao et al., 2008; Ohta et al., 2008).
+Taiga regions, however, reveal considerable variations (heterogeneity) in land cover, hosting both dense and sparse forests, shrubs, grasses, open mosses, and bare ground.
 Depending on their structural features and seasonal variations, each of these land cover types behaves differently in terms of energy, mass, and momentum exchange.
-These factors include presence of and variation in different forms of canopy, aerodynamic and radiative characteristics, phenology and snow pack, all of which can influence geothermal flux, subsurface physical conditions, and microbial activity (Euskirchen et al., 2006; Pomeroy et al., 2008; Essery et al., 2009; Rutter et al., 2009; 5 Kasurinen et al., 2014; Ikawa et al., 2015; Purdy et al., 2016).
-For boreal forests, surface and subsurface conditions are critical causal variables, especially in terms of their spatio-temporal variations.
-Surface heterogeneity can also exert non-linear influence on energy, mass, and momentum exchange with the atmosphere (Vrese et al., 2016; Sellers, 1999).
-In-situ field measurements can help quantify spatio-temporal temperature patterns and help constrain numerical eco-climatic models for taiga regions.
-Data like that presented and interpreted below thus offer specific empirical information about taiga environments and contribute to larger-scale predictions concerning impacts of Earth's warming climate (e.g., Beer et al., 2007; Sato et al., 2016).
+These factors include the presence of and variation in different forms of canopy, aerodynamic and radiative characteristics, and phenology and snow pack, all of which can influence geothermal flux, subsurface physical conditions, and microbial activity (Euskirchen et al., 2006; Pomeroy et al., 2008; Essery et al., 2009; Rutter et al., 2009; Kasurinen et al., 2014; Ikawa et al., 2015; Purdy et al., 2016).
+For boreal forests, surface and subsurface conditions are critical causal variables, especially in terms of their spatiotemporal variations.
+Surface heterogeneity can also exert a nonlinear influence on energy, mass, and momentum exchange with the atmosphere (Vrese et al., 2016; Sellers, 1991).
+In situ field measurements can help quantify spatiotemporal temperature patterns and help constrain numerical eco-climatic models for taiga regions.
+Data presented and interpreted below thus offer specific empirical information about taiga environments and contribute to larger-scale predictions by numerical eco-climate models concerning impacts of Earth's warming climate (e.g. Beer et al., 2007; Sato et al., 2016).

-Distributed temperature sensing (DTS) systems perform multi-sensor monitoring of an area using a fibre-optic cable configuration. and Raman scattering techniques.
-Developed in the 1980s and improved thereafter, DTS was initially used in built environments, providing fire detection for example in industrial complexes of and power plants (Dakin et al., 1985; Dyer et al., 2012; Soto et al., 2016).
-The technique was subsequently adapted for hydrological and geophysical research seeking to measure temperature variations in natural environments (Selker et al., 2006a, 2006b; Tyler et al., 2009; Thomas et al., 2012; Lutz et al., 2012).
+Distributed temperature sensing (DTS) systems perform multi-sensor monitoring of an area using a fibre-optic cable configuration.
+Developed in the 1980s and improved thereafter, DTS was initially used in built-up environments, providing fire detection, for example, in industrial complexes and power plants (Dakin et al., 1985; Dyer et al., 2012; Soto et al., 2016).
+The technique was subsequently adapted for hydrological and geophysical research seeking to measure temperature variations in natural environments (Selker et al., 2006a, b; Tyler et al., 2009; Thomas et al., 2012; Lutz et al., 2012).
 The research described here represents for the first time how the method has been used to study thermal environments of a boreal forest.
-DTS monitoring techniques, which can provide continuous, high resolution data, are ideal for studying large seasonal variations in ambient temperatures (from -40° C in winter to 30° C in summer) and other conditions (persistent snow cover with deep hoar or ice layers, freeze / thaw cycles) that characterize interior parts of continental boreal forests recommend these environment to.
-The data described here include temperature variations and snow pack evolution that reflect the in heterogeneous land cover of the boreal forest, and also a high resolution vertical temperature profile of the interval from the upper ground surface to a meter above.
+DTS monitoring techniques, which can provide continuous, high-resolution data, are ideal for studying seasonal variations in ambient temperatures (from -40 °C in winter to 30 °C in summer) and other conditions (persistent snow cover with deep hoar or ice layers, freeze/thaw cycles) that characterize interior parts of continental boreal forests.
+The data described here include temperature variations and snow pack evolution in heterogeneous land cover of the boreal forest, and also a highresolution vertical profile of the interval from the ground to 1 m above the surface.

 Section 2 describes the research site and methodology.
-Section 3 describes results of for the horizontal (sections 3.1, 3.2) and vertical (section 3.3) temperature data acquired during the two-year experiment for selected horizontal (items 3.1, 3.2) and vertical (item 3.3) targets.
-Section 4 considers technical challenges of using DTS systems in sub-arctic environments and section 5 summarizes the study.
+Section 3 describes temperature data acquired during the 2year experiment for selected horizontal (Sect.
+3.1, 3.2) and vertical (Sect.
+3.3) targets.
+Section 4 considers technical challenges of using DTS systems in subarctic environments and Sect.
+5 summarizes the study.